cblevins/f20-us-since-1876/mfa-project.md

 ### Mid-Semester Project: Museum of Fine Arts

 Visit the Museum of Fine Arts and explore its Art of the Americas wing, then select one item from their collection of art that you can connect to the core question of this course: "What does it mean to be an American?"
 You will write an essay analyzing the piece of art within the larger context of American identity and American history.
 [Use this document as a template]({{site.baseurl}}/downloads/MFA_Project.docx), change the filename to `Lastname_MFA_Project.docx` (ex. `Blevins_MFA_Project.docx`), and upload it to [this Dropbox folder](https://www.dropbox.com/request/ujVENh5ZJHNtq7ikxZW5).
+(See below for advice on visiting the MFA.)

+*Due on Wednesday, 2/26 by 11:59PM*

 **Cover Page**